antaranyan/antaranyan/README.md

 Dear visitor,

-Here, in my GitHub profile, I choose to host some of my personal projects and experiments for my own purposes.
+In this space, I keep some of my projects and experiments for personal purposes.

-I do not expect them to be of great value to a wider audience.
+I do not expect them to be of great value to a broad audience.
 Consider your time and interests before exploring further.

 Sincerely,
 Your host.